What is PEG Ratio Formula?

 Forward Earnings Growth Rate

-Therefore, the calculation of Earnings growth rate for the future five years will be as follows
+Therefore, the calculation of the Earnings growth rate for the future five years will be as follows

 The Earnings growth rate for future five years = (EPS for FY23P / EPS for FY18)1/5 – 1